 The French component in this joint honours programme offers the possibility of study across the whole range of French and Francophone language, literature and culture, from the Middle Ages to the present day, and includes a year of study abroad.
 This can be combined on the Classics side with either the intensive study of Latin and/or ancient Greek language and literature, or a more broadly-based approach to Greek and Roman culture as a whole.

 Every year (since 1953), students in the Department of Classics have produced and performed a Greek play - the only production in the UK to be performed annually in the original Greek.
 Read more about the Greek Play (and its history) at King's:

 ABOUT THE Department of Classics

-A King’s Classics degree, particularly the rigour of language learning, will equip you with the transferable skills of research, analysis, presentation and critical thinking that are valued by future employers.
+A King’s Classics degree will equip you with the transferable skills of research, analysis, presentation and critical thinking that are valued by future employers.
 Our alumni enter a wide range of professions, including law, banking, the civil service, information technology, librarianship, education, heritage industries, the media, journalism and the performing arts.
 A significant proportion proceed into higher professional or academic qualifications, often pursuing postgraduate degrees at King’s.

 Recent graduates have found employment as